Experiment Visualization for "Challenges in Replay Detection by TDLM in Post-Encoding Resting State"

 Implausibly High Replay Rates Required

-Next we varied the amount of replay that was inserted into the resting state.
-We started with a baseline of zero replay events and scaled up to a normalized "replay rate" of 200 events per minute, where each "event" was defined as a transition of A->B. TDLM reached 95% detection power only when replay density exceeded ≥80 events per minute (≈1.3 Hz)—an order of magnitude above hippocampal sharp‑wave ripple rates (usually ~2–3 min per minute, reported up to 20 events per minute).
+Next we varied the amount of replay that was inserted into the resting state, from zero up to 200 events per minute.
+TDLM reached 95% detection power only when replay density exceeded ≥80 events per minute (≈1.3 Hz)—an order of magnitude above hippocampal sharp-wave ripple rates (usually ~2–3 per minute, reported up to 20 events per minute).

 Power curve vs replay rate

 Figure 4.
 Left: Statistical significance of TDLM as a function of injected replay rate.
-Only with 80 events per minute significance can be reached, more stringend criterias only at 150 events per minute.
-Right: 4 sample curves for density of 0, 40, 80 and 120 events per minute
+Only with 80 events per minute significance can be reached, more stringent criteria only at 150 events per minute.
+Right: 4 sample curves for density of 0, 40, 80 and 120 events per minute.

 Behaviour ≠ Sequenceness

 Some studies correlate sequenceness measures with behavioural measures.
-We simulated this dependency by scaling replay counts with each participant’s retrieval performance.
-However, this produced no reliable correlation. present, TDLM failed to track individual memory strength, as the fluctuation between participants baseline scores was already higher than any induced effect.
+We simulated this dependency by scaling replay counts with each participant's retrieval performance.
+However, this produced no reliable correlation.
+The fluctuation between participants' baseline scores was already higher than any induced effect.

 Correlation scatter